trust-mfn-berlin/animals-as-objects/vault/material.core-samples.md

 <figcaption>

-_Many core samples are collected by the_ JOIDES Resolution _research vessel, as shown in this illustration from Expedition 379, co-authored by Johan Renaudie, one of the researchers in the micropaleontology laboratory of Museum für Naturkunde Berlin.
+_Many core samples are collected by the_ [[JOIDES Resolution|story.deep-sea-drilling]] _research vessel, as shown in this illustration from Expedition 379, co-authored by Johan Renaudie, one of the researchers in the micropaleontology laboratory of Museum für Naturkunde Berlin.
 Read more at: http://publications.iodp.org/proceedings/379/102/379_102.html (03.01.2022)_.

 </figcaption>